| |

 1984 (Back to top)

 While at AIMSE in Florida, Fred Applegate asked Charnley & Røstvold to hold a day in the summer to work on a project he couldn't talk about.
 Later that summer, Fred, along with Art Nicholas, drove up from San Diego, and the four shook hands, then sat down to plan how Nicholas-Applegate could start its firm and launch its small cap product.
 It proved the beginning of a long, highly successful relationship, one that has turned into a long-standing friendship.
-In 1984, Nicholas-Applegate consisted of five people, and today, with over 300 people, Charnley & Røstvold is still providing counsel.
+In 1984, Nicholas-Applegate consisted of five people, and grew to more than 300 people, with $50 billion under management, and Charnley & Røstvold providing counsel.
+It was an exciting journey.

 At the same time, Brian Fitzgibbon had left Metropolitan Life Insurance Company to join Nomura Capital Management.
 He called Charnley & Røstvold.
 The Japanese company wanted help in targeting the U.S. pension market.
-A two-year program ensued with great results as Nomura became the investing industry leader in the Pacific Basin, and one of the first and only Japanese firms to have measurable success.
+A two-year program ensued with great results as Nomura became the investing industry leader in Pacific Basin equity investments, and one of the first Japanese firms to have measurable success in the U.S. institutional markets.

 Missing the California lifestyle, Charnley sold David Booth's brownstone in Brooklyn Heights and returned to warmer climes.